 In my daily practice of posting a snapshot (often from Harbour Island) on my Instagram account, I am recurrently asked about the island: when to go, how to get there, where to stay, what to see etc. I could go on about Harbour Island for hours and days, but I’ll try to make it short and relevant for those of you who wish to visit this little gem under the hot Caribbean sun.

-Harbour Island is tiny – approximately 3.5 miles long by 1.5 miles wide, not much more than a sand bank in the big picture – but it’s not like an atoll in the Maldives.
+Harbour Island is tiny – approximately 3.5 miles long by 1.5 miles wide, not much more than a sand bank in the big scale of things – but it’s not like an atoll in the Maldives.
 Dunmore Town dates back to 1791, and Harbour Island is a vibrant mix of old and new, rustic and elegant.
 Locals and free roaming chickens mix with foreign residents, visitors and celebrities alike, and you’ll find shacks, multi-million dollar houses and everything in between.
 But you’ll never get lost.
 Or mugged.
 Dunmore Town is the only town on the island with less than 2000 registered residents, and the locals are some of the friendliest people you’ll ever meet.

 I am Danish by birth, American by circumstance and Bahamian at heart.
 Harbour Island is my second home and has been for many years; My son took his first steps on Bahamian soil, and the quaint, laid back charm of Harbour Island has seeped into his veins, too.
 But as the Bahamians say: You have to leave in order to come back.
 And that is what we do – several times a year.